Following the Partenopei's 2-1 win over Marseille, the Spaniard says his team adhering to a pre-game plan reaped the rewards on Tuesday

 "My staff worked well to analyse the opposition and everyone knew the tactical plan.
 I think that is the key, as if you prepare it on the whiteboard and the players follow those instructions, they know where to be and what to do."

-Napoli now face a home tie with Marseille in their next European outing, followed by a trip to current leaders Borussia Dortmund before a final clash at the San Paolo against Arsenal.
+Napoli - who sit third in Group F but level on points with first and second - face a home tie with Marseille in their next European outing, followed by a trip to current leaders Borussia Dortmund before a final clash at the Stadio San Paolo against Arsenal.

 "We talked before the game about the group and why this was a fundamental match for us," Benitez added.
 "We have another two games at home and one away, so we’ll see what happens.